Louvre heist suspects have admitted involvement in jewels theft

 The Paris prosecutor also said the stolen jewels are not in the authorities’ possession.

-The two suspects will be presented before an investigative judge and could be placed under formal investigation later on Wednesday, Paris Prosecutor Laure Beccuau said in a news conference.
+Both suspects were presented before an investigative judge on Wednesday and placed under formal investigation for organized theft and criminal conspiracy, according to Paris Prosecutor Laure Beccuau.
+The pair had “partially admitted” their involvement under questioning, she said.

 The heist – a brazen, seven-minute daylight raid on the Louvre’s Apollo Gallery – captured the world’s attention after thieves escaped with jewels worth tens of millions.